opensandiego/sdvv-backend/src/README.md

-## Populating the database with data from eFile using the tasks endpoints
+## Populating the database from eFile

-The following data tables can be populated:
+The following tables exist in the database and be populated by making POST requests to the application:
 * Elections
 * Candidates
 * Committees